nullspace-dev/GenerateXmlReport/README.md

 The filename of the scan will be the start time of the scan, in the format `yyyy-MM-dd-HH-mm-ss`.

 ## Limitations
-- File will be stored on Scanning Machine
+- File will be stored on Scanning Machine.
-- False positives marked in the Enterprise UI will not be marked as such in the XML report
+- False positives marked in the Enterprise UI will not be marked as such in the XML report.
+- Previous reports will not be removed from the folder, so ensure that you are regularly cleaning up old files.

 ## Usage
 1. Download this repository, and check the `folderPath` variable in `BurpExtender.java` is pointed to a location where you have write permission **on the Scanning Machine**.